eXsiLe95/angular5-material-project/README.md

 # MaterialApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+It includes [@angular/material](https://material.angular.io/).
+For a list of supported components see [Angular Material Components](https://material.angular.io/components/categories).
+Material Icons are also available, if an active internet connection exists.

 ## Development server